 It is well-marbled which simply means that it has a good amount of fat that runs throughout the meat.
 The amount of marbling makes for a tender, juicy, and flavorful cut of meat.
 In other words, as the fat renders during the cooking process, it naturally bastes the prime rib making it extra moist and soft.

-If you're interesting in learning the differences between Prime Rib and Ribeye, check out this article.
+If you're interested in learning the differences between Prime Rib and Ribeye, check out this article.

 Equipment

-For this recipe I used a cast iron skillet but any oven safe-skillet or small roasting pan will work.
-Nothing too big so the pan juices do not spread too much.
+For this recipe, I used a cast iron skillet but any oven-safe skillet or small roasting pan will work.
+Nothing too big though you do not want the pan juices spreading too much.

 Please refer to the internal temperature below to gauge how you like your prime rib cooked.